Our Volunteer Heroes

 2015 to 2025

-Over 300 volunteers have given their time and skills to make a real, lasting difference to families in Bowling and Barkerend, Bradford Moor and Little Horton since the start of the Better Start Bradford programme.
+Over 300 volunteers gave their time and skills to make a real, lasting difference to families in the Better Start Bradford area during the Better Start Bradford programme.

-In the process, they’ve learnt new skills, gain confidence, and expanded their networks.
+In the process, they learnt new skills, gained confidence, and expanded their networks.

-From supporting expectant families during a time of great change in their lives, being a community board member, or helping out at events, there’s been a volunteer role for everyone, with training and ongoing support provided throughout.
+From supporting expectant families during a time of great change in their lives, being a community board member, or helping out at events, there was a volunteer role for everyone, with training and ongoing support provided throughout.

-We simply couldn’t have done any of this without our amazing volunteers!
+We simply couldn’t have done any of this without them!

 Volunteering is a wonderful way of giving back and using your free time to make a difference, but it also acts as a great stepping stone to gain experience, knowledge and skills for a future career.